 Ickworth is first mentioned in the Domesday survey of 1086 amongst the possessions of the monks of nearby Abbey of St Edmundsbury, one of the most powerful Benedictine monasteries.
-Ownership of the estate passed to the de Ickworth family from the mid 12th century until 1432 when the death of the last direct hire plunged it into a lengthy dispute.
+Ownership of the estate passed to the de Ickworth family from the mid-12th century until 1432 when the death of the last direct heir plunged it into a lengthy dispute.

 Our story starts with John Hervey, created 1st Earl of Bristol in 1714.
 It's from dynastic ambitions and love of Ickworth that the Hervey families story at Ickworth, as we know it today, can be traced.

 John Hervey was the first Hervey to live at Ickworth for nearly 60 years.
 Inheriting the estate in 1700 he came to describe it as his ‘centre of rest...
 Sweet Ickworth'.

 A Whig MP, landowner and race horse owner on the rise, he was created Baron Hervey of Ickworth in 1703 and then elevated to an Earldom, choosing Bristol from a choice of titles (the family has no link whatsoever to the famous sherry).
 Creating a walled garden, summerhouse and canal lake, he demolished the ruined Ickworth Hall, which used to stand on the high ground behind the Ickworth Church, and commissioned new designs from Sir John Vanbrugh.
 The new house was never to be, even with two successful marriages to wealthy heiresses, Isabella Carr (1670-93) and Elizabeth Felton (1676-1741).